 - Do not use the clip on more than one person

-- Do not apply clip so tightly that it is painful or causes numbness or tingling
+- Do not apply clip so tightly that it is painful or causes numbness

 - Do not leave the clip in place more than 30 minutes